TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 If we get new student in our school with the name `"Carlos"`, we can run our hash function to find out which folder to place them in. `hash("Carlos") -> "C"` so we put `"Carlos"` in the directory labeled `C`.

 You might have spotted a problem: what if our school is populated with many people whose names share the same first letter `C`?
 Then we will have a directory labeled `C` that holds too many names while other directories could be empty.
-To eliminate this duplication and better separate our students, we need to rework our hash function while still maintaining a constant folder structure.
+To eliminate this duplication and better separate our students, we need to rework our hash function.

 ```javascript
 function hash(name, surname) {